CLCStriders/striders/pages/boddington-10.md

 <!---

 #### Quick Reference Guide

-Here are the key points (additional details outlined below):

 * The UK Athletics licence number is #30107
-* If you are unable to race, please let us know so we can offer your place to someone else
 * Please follow the instructions from our car park marshals upon arrival.
 We are using 3 car parks and parking is limited so you must use the car park you are directed to.
 Please try to share transport if possible
 * Toilets and portaloos will be available for race participants at The Gloucester Old Spot and Elmstone Business Park.
 Unfortunately, no changing facilities are available
 * A baggage drop will be available, but will not supervised so use this at your own risk and do not leave valuables
 * Race starts at 0900 at the top of Boddington Lane
 * Runners will be disqualified if they wear headphones except for bone-conducting headphones that meet the UKA Rules
 * You must be 18 or over to enter this race
+* If you are unable to race, please let us know so we can offer your place to someone else

 ---